kadirlofca/kadirlofca-portfolio/src/projects/markdowns/quick-character.md

 ## Documentation

 I created a document that explains the structure, design, and usage of Quick Character.
 This [document](https://docs.google.com/document/d/1-FhSI0pdEeYZkR6kjopAi1zpy6sI15SUxLPDIBEJE74/edit?tab=t.0) is hosted in Google Docs, and linked in the [GitHub repo](https://github.com/kadirlofca/quick-character).
+I wrote everything in an easy to digest way that explains the fundamentals of the framework.
+My idea was that developers from all skill levels can get into using this framework as fast and easy as possible.

 ## Project Structure